1.866.724.4327 Free & Confidential Services for Employees, Physicians, Professional Staff & IHP Students

 Assistance for LGBTQ Individuals

 The Mass General Brigham Employee Assistance Program is available to help with anything related to the LGBTQ communities and those who want to be a support.
 The resources below are welcoming and informed about LGBTQ issues.
-If you would like assistance with an issue you are facing or with identifying the right resources for you, a family member or a friend, give us a call at 866-724-4327, and one of our EAP consultants would be glad to discuss your particular request.
+If you would like assistance with an issue you are facing or with identifying the right resources for you or a family member, contact the EAP at 866-724-4327 for confidential assistance.

 “Coming out is when a person decides to reveal an important part of who they are with someone in their life.
 For many LGBTQ people, this involves sharing their sexual orientation and/or gender identity.
 Coming out isn’t always easy.
 After thinking it through, you may decide not to come out.
 You are valid and deserve support no matter who you do or do not share your identities with.
 Remember, there isn’t one right way to come out, and it’s YOUR choice”